atornity/kcc_prototyping/README.md

-a minimal environment for prototyping KCCs with procedural and customizable 'level' elements.
 # KCC-Prototype
+A minimal environment for prototyping KCCs with procedural and customizable 'level' elements.

 ### Input Bindings

 #### General (DefaultContext)